 Pink is a very feminine and pretty colour and women just love it.
 A rose gold engagement ring is therefore an original and sophisticated choice and looks great with diamonds, or even a pinkish diamond like morganite.
 Rose gold is actually a fine mixture of pure yellow gold and a small amount of copper which gives it a nice shade of pink and alo makes the ring more durable.
 This colour blends well with both silver and yellow so you can mix and match your rings to create a fashionable contrast.

-Oval gemstones are extremely elegant and very popular in the celebrity world.
+Oval diamonds are extremely elegant and very popular in the celebrity world.
 The shape was invented in the 1950s as a modern mix of classical shapes.
 It has that amazing effect of elongating a woman’s hand, and we are absolutely in love with Blake Lively’s rose gold ring with oval diamond designed by Lorraine Schwartz.
 The oval cut looks fabulous on all precious stones including diamonds and it makes the feature diamond look bigger than it actually is.

 Cushion cut diamonds are the third-most popular diamond cut and it is definitely one of our favourite cuts.
 They have rounded corners and larger facets that highlight the diamond’s clarity and overall brilliance.
 One of the most impressive cushion cut designs we have recently seen is certainly Kim Kardashian’s 15-carat diamond ring created by Lorraine Shwartz that cost a whopping eight million dollars!
 Available in a wide variety of settings, including pave, split shanks, halos and claw-style prongs, cushion cut diamonds are one of the most timeless and classic shapes making them the perfect choice for an engagement ring.